MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/get-started-kaizala.md

 # Get started with Kaizala

-Here are four easy yet powerful things you can do to get the most out of Kaizala.
+Here are four easy, yet powerful, things you can do to get the most out of Kaizala.

 |                         |                          |